 Accidents happen (sorry to break it to any disillusioned pet owners out there).
-If your dog has accidentally relived himself on your carpet, act fast.
+If your dog has accidentally relieved himself on your carpet, act fast.
 It’s best to mop up the urine straight away to stop it from staining, so use an old towel to soak up all the liquid you can.
 Next, treat the damp patch with a DIY cleaning solution, made with equal parts white vinegar and warm water.
 Leave the area to soak for an hour then rinse it with clean water.

 Still got lingering urine or wet dog smells once your carpet has dried?
 A carpet cleaning powder could be what you need to freshen up your floor.
 Sprinkle the powder, leave for half an hour and vacuum up for a clean and deodorised carpet.

-“The dog chewed my homework” is one of the oldest excuses in the book, but like all good lies it’s based on truth.
+“The dog chewed my homework” is one of the oldest excuses in the book, but like all good lies, it’s based on truth.
 From sofa legs to remote controls, dogs absolutely do have a habit of chewing everything in their reach.

 Rather than constantly teasing your slippers from the vice-like grip of your dog’s jaws, provide an alternative.
-A dental chewstick or chewable toy that dispenses treats will help to avoid teeth marks on the furniture in future.
-(Though we can’t guarantee your slippers will be absolutely, 100% safe…) Oh and if your TV is stuck on the news channel because the remote has been rendered ineffectual by sharp teeth and dog slobber, we can help you find a brand new replacement.
+A dental chewstick or chewable toy that dispenses treats will help to avoid teeth marks on the furniture in the future.
+(Though we can’t guarantee your slippers will be absolutely, 100% safe…) Oh, and if your TV is stuck on the news channel because the remote has been rendered ineffectual by sharp teeth and dog slobber, we can help you find a brand new replacement.

 So do you prefer to have a loving canine companion or a pristine home?
 Both of course!
 Now that you’ve swotted up on our tips and tricks for all dog owners out there, you really can have the best of both worlds.
 And if anyone says otherwise, throw them to the dogs!